Why Birmingham?

 Ikon

-My second favourite venue (partly because it is further away from my home and doesn’t have a bar), is Ikon Gallery.
-The modern, multi-storey building contains sizeable gallery spaces and a super stylish gift shop (always important), and it has the charming Yorks Cafe attached to it.
+My second favourite venue (partly because it is slightly further away from my home and doesn’t have a bar), is Ikon Gallery.
+The modern, multi-storey building contains sizeable gallery spaces and a super stylish gift shop (always important).
+And it has the charming Yorks Cafe attached to it too.
 Inside, I’ve seen interpretive dance videos, Wizard-of-Oz-style ruby slippers, and waxworks of Prince Harry in exhibitions commenting on topics such as the working-class experience and the complexities of friendship.
 You always leave Ikon with something new to think about.

 Birmingham Design Festival

 Taking place every second year, Birmingham Design Festival is a celebration of the local, national and international design industry.
 I’ve attended the festival a couple of times including the latest instalment which took place this Summer with the likes of Elizabeth Goodspeed, Sonny Ross and Emilie Chen taking centre stage to share their wisdom.
-BDF also organise a bi-annual design conference (to keep us out of trouble during the years that the festival is on hiatus), markets and social events.
+BDF also organise markets, socials events and a bi-annual design conference (to keep us out of trouble during the years that the festival is on hiatus).

 Picnic